-Awards under the share-linked programs vest over a minimum period of three years.
-This means that the participants in these programs are subject to the risk that the value of Investcorp Holdings' shares, and thus the value of their share-linked awards, may decline during the vesting period.
+Awards under the share-linked and deferred cash programs vest over a minimum period of three years.
+For share-linked awards, this means that the participants in these programs are subject to the risk that the value of Investcorp Holdings' shares, and thus the value of their share-linked awards, may decline during the vesting period.

-In addition to the deferred share-linked awards, as is the case with many other alternative asset management firms, eligible employees are granted awards under deferred carried interest programs relating to the investments made by the Group and marketed to the Group's clients.
+In addition to the deferred share-linked and deferred cash awards, as is the case with many other alternative asset management firms, eligible employees are granted awards under deferred carried interest programs relating to the investments made by the Group and marketed to the Group's clients.
 These programs normally have a four or five year vesting period.